Creating Fedora VMs with libvirt

 After Installation

-To connect to the guest again after reboot, run:
+After reboot, connect to the guest again:

 [root@localhost ~]# sudo virsh console fedora36